 But, for those days when you want to sweat it out first thing in the morning on an empty stomach and rid stubborn belly fat for good, there’s only one option…

-Steel Sweat — THE Best Pre-Workout for Fasted Cardio
+THE Best Pre-Workout for Fasted Cardio and Weight Training

 Steel Sweat™ is a metabolic catalyst that increases thermogenesis, energy expenditure, and fat burning.
 The all-natural ingredients in Steel Sweat™ help burn stubborn body fat and help you achieve the lean, trim physique that you’ve strived so long to achieve.

-Simply mix up a scoop first thing in the morning before hitting the gym and you’re on your way to banishing belly fat for good!
+Simply mix up a scoop of this energy supplement for fasted and weight training first thing in the morning before hitting the gym and you’re on your way to banishing belly fat for good!

 - Vieira, A. F., Costa, R. R., Macedo, R. C. O., Coconcelli, L., & Kruel, L. F. M. (2016).
 Effects of aerobic exercise performed in fasted v. fed state on fat and carbohydrate metabolism in adults: a systematic review and meta-analysis.
 The British Journal of Nutrition, 116(7), 1153–1164. https://doi.org/10.1017/S0007114516003160